• Facebook

 March 13, 2017/in Real Estate

 There are a number of expenses involved with buying or selling a piece of property.
 There’s the new mortgage, taxes, and insurance; the cost of making any necessary repairs to the property to prepare it for sale; realtor fees; and a variety of other expenses.
 In addition, there are fees involved with the final step of the transaction, which is called the closing.
 At the closing, the seller conveys ownership of the property to the buyer.
+Because property represents one of the largest financial investments most individuals will ever make, ensuring the legal integrity of this transfer is paramount.
+This is where the expertise of a dedicated real estate closing attorney becomes invaluable.

 Real Estate Closing Settlement Fees

-A South Carolina real estate closing attorney typically charges a flat fee for conducting the closing.
-In most cases, the fee is several hundred dollars, and in some situations, it may be over $1,000.
-Many real estate clients only see the real estate closing attorney at the closing itself and may wonder why these fees are in place.
-However, there is quite a bit of work that closing attorneys must do to prepare for the closing and ensure that the property is being properly transferred from the sellers to the buyers.
+Many real estate clients only see the real estate closing attorney at the closing table itself and may wonder why these fees are in place.
+To the untrained eye, it might look like the attorney is simply witnessing a few signatures.
+However, there is a massive amount of hidden, back-end work that closing attorneys must perform long before the parties meet.
+They do the heavy lifting to prepare for the closing and ensure that the property is being properly, legally, and cleanly transferred from the sellers to the buyers.

 Real Estate Closing Attorney Responsibilities

-Closing attorneys are also responsible for facilitating communication between a number of parties necessary to the finalization of the deal.
-The closing attorney may need to discuss the sale with lenders, real estate agents, surveyors, any current mortgage holders, tax offices, homeowners associations, and a variety of other individuals.
-The closing attorney must communicate with these individuals to make sure all of the details involved with the sale are accurate and also to ensure that the closing is completed on time.
+Closing attorneys are also responsible for facilitating complex communication between a number of disparate parties necessary to the finalization of the deal.
+A real estate transaction is rarely a simple two-party agreement; it is an intricate web of moving pieces.
+The closing attorney must act as a central hub, discussing the sale with mortgage lenders, real estate agents, land surveyors, current mortgage holders requiring payoffs, county tax offices, homeowners’ associations, and a variety of other individuals.

-During the closing itself, the closing attorney will explain the documents to the parties as they sign them.
-There are a number of documents that must be signed at a closing, including the deed, settlement statement, loan documentation, a promissory note, and other documents as required by law.
-The closing attorney is available to answer any questions about these documents that the parties may have.
+During the closing conference itself, the closing attorney steps into the role of an educator and guide.
+They will explain the legal significance of the documents to the parties as they sign them.
+There are a number of dense legal documents that must be signed at a closing, including:

 After The Closing

-After the transaction has been completed, if any issues arise with the transfer of the property, the closing attorney may be consulted if necessary to help resolve the issue.
+Even after the transaction has been completely wrapped up, the attorney’s role can continue.
+If any unexpected issues arise with the transfer of the property—such as a boundary dispute discovered during a later fence installation, or a delayed release of a prior mortgage by a banking institution—the closing attorney may be consulted to help resolve the issue.

-Clearly, the real estate closing attorney does not simply sit with the parties at the closing and have them sign documents.
-The closing attorney’s guidance is a necessity to ensure the transition of ownership goes smoothly and that the parties understand the legal requirements of the deal.
+Clearly, the real estate closing attorney does not simply sit with the parties at the closing table and have them sign documents.
+The closing attorney’s comprehensive oversight, legal knowledge, and administrative guidance are an absolute necessity to ensure the transition of ownership goes smoothly, securely, and that all parties thoroughly understand and fulfill the legal requirements of the deal.

 Share this entry